 Setting the Stage for Career Goals.
 Networking is an area where many first-generation students have minimal experience, but it all changes here at AU!
-My the time students walk across the stage, networking comes naturally.
+By the time students walk across the stage, networking comes naturally.
 There are a host of campus resources that we encourage students to become familiar with throughout their time here at AU.
-AU's Career Center offers hands on career advising and resume critiques that assists students with highlighting their involvement and skill set.
-Opportunity exists and their great advisor's know where to find it!
+AU's Career Center offers hands-on career advising and resume critiques that assist students with highlighting their involvement and skill sets.
+Opportunity exists, and their great advisors know where to find it!

 Graduate School and Beyond.
 For the most part, identifying as a first-generation doesn't go away should you decide to pursue graduate studies after AU.
 Many students find themselves presented with the same emotions they experienced when they first entered their undergraduate studies.
 This time around, it's important to remind yourself of all the great accomplishments you've achieved thus far.
 This journey is just another first to add on and you'll do great!